 Check this video for some incredible information about sapodilla.

-In fact, It is a popular ingredient in making skin and hair care products, thanks to the high-fat content.
+In fact, It is a popular ingredient in making skin and hair care products, thanks to its high-fat content.
 It works to treat skin allergies.
 Furthermore, antioxidants prevent free radicals and diseases.

 Season: Generally runs from January to April.